 Medications may be the best option if your dog has severe inflammation.
 For mild to moderate inflammation, making lifestyle changes, or using natural remedies can help ease symptoms.
 Here are some of the best natural anti-inflammatory options for dogs.

 The 9 Best Options for a Natural Anti-Inflammatory for Dogs

-Turmeric is particularly useful for dogs with arthritis.
+Turmeric is particularly useful for dogs with inflammation.
 Before giving your dog turmeric, talk to a doctor to determine the proper dosage.
 You’ll also want to monitor your pup for signs of stomach discomfort as this ingredient may cause digestive tract upset, resulting in nausea or diarrhea.

 You can find glucosamine and chondroitin in supplement form.
 There are also glucosamine dog treats, chews, and powders that can be added to your dog’s food.

 While massaging your dog won’t make inflammation go away completely, it can temporarily help with discomfort.
 Try gently massaging your pet’s sore areas in a circular motion.
 You can also take your pup to a chiropractor who can perform deep tissue massage to help with discomfort.

 Additionally, acupressure — a technique where pressure is applied to specific points to — can help with inflammation and discomfort in a dog's joints.